Youth Counsellor - Annex

 Summary of Responsibilities

-Under the supervision of the Senior Coordinator Youth and Family Counselling, the Youth Counsellor provides a range of services varying from prevention to intervention in a variety of community and office settings.
+Under the supervision of the Coordinator, the Youth Counsellor provides a range of services varying from prevention to intervention in a variety of community and office settings.
 The Youth Counsellor supports youth in identifying, understanding, and overcoming personal/family problems, and in establishing and achieving realistic goals.
 Building relationships and working with other service providers is an important aspect of the job.

-The Youth Counsellor must be prepared to work with youth who are in crisis situations.
+Youth Counsellors must be prepared to work with youth who are in crisis situations.
 Due to the availability and needs of the youth, work often must be conducted outside normal office hours.

 - Participates as a constructive and integral member of the Youth and Family Counselling Team, including attendance and participation at team meetings, team consultation, collaborative information sharing and commitment/participation to lifelong learning and training.